dfsp-spirit/brainload/README_DEVELOPMENT.md

 #### Anaconda (build and distribution)

-This has been done successfully under Linux.
-It more or less follows the official conda instructions, see https://conda.io/docs/user-guide/tutorials/build-pkgs.html.
+This has been done successfully under Linux and MacOS.
+It more or less follows the [official conda build instructions](https://conda.io/docs/user-guide/tutorials/build-pkgs.html).

 IMPORTANT: This builds the anaconda package based on the PyPI package, so you have to upload to PyPI before starting this.